 As the provincial election campaign kicks off, the QFREB and its 13,000 real estate brokers are asking the four main parties to outline their positions on issues affecting real estate brokerage and housing.
 Read the release.

 Selon le Conference Board du Canada, la proportion de Québécois estimant que le moment est propice à la réalisation d'un achat important, tel qu'une propriété, était de 46 % en septembre, soit trois points de pourcentage de plus que la proportion enregistrée le mois...read more

-According to the Canadian Real Estate Association (CREA), monthly home sales were down 16.2 per cent in May 2018 compared to the same month of last year.
+According to the Canadian Real Estate Association (CREA), monthly home sales were down 3.8 per cent in August 2018 compared to the same month of last year.
 “The new stress-test on mortgage applicants implemented earlier this year continues to weigh on national home...read more